 Learn how to use IBM App Connect to create an event-driven flow such that when a new lead is created in Salesforce, a contact record is automatically created in the Oracle contact table.
 This tutorial demonstrates how you can easily create a flow by specifying information in a simple manner.

 An Oracle database is a collection of data treated as a unit.
 The purpose of a database is to store and retrieve related information.
 A database server is the key to solving the problems of information management.

 Say you are using Salesforce to manage customer relationship management and Oracle database as enterprise resource planning.

 You want to sync your Salesforce leads with your Oracle contact table.

 - An IBM App Connect subscription.

-- To connect Oracle database server, you need the Oracle database server hostname, port, user id, password, database name and schema name.
+- For Oracle Database, you need the Oracle database server host name, port, user ID, password, database name, and schema name.
 If you are not the owner or administrator of your Oracle instance, you can obtain this information from your Oracle administrator.

 - If the Oracle database server is in a private network (for example, behind a firewall in your on-premises data center), youâ€™ll need to set up a gateway that App Connect will use to securely access the Oracle database server.
 You can use the IBM Secure Gateway Client to set up the required network connection for accessing protected data.

 If youâ€™ve previously used the Secure Gateway Client to set up a network connection for an App Connect application that is on the same private network as the Db2 server, you can use this network connection with Db2.

 For detailed information about configuring a network connection by using the IBM Secure Gateway Client, see Configuring a private network for IBM App Connect on IBM Cloud